 It really is an incredibly easy from scratch creamed spinach recipe, isn’t it?!

-The rich sauce perfectly coats the spinach, leaving you with a delicious vegetable side dish.
+The rich sauce perfectly coats the spinach, leaving you with a delicious vegetable Thanksgiving side dish or for any type of steakhouse meal you like to make at home.

 What Goes Well with Creamed Spinach?